MRKonrad/tomato/README.md

 * **Gitmodules**: after `git clone` run `git submodule update --init --recursive` to get the submodules code.
 * It would be nice to follow [CppCoreGuidlines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) as far as C++98 allows.
 * Maybe I can write a script for github releases with [github releases REST api](https://developer.github.com/v3/repos/releases/#create-a-release) and [curl REST api](http://www.codingpedia.org/ama/how-to-test-a-rest-api-from-command-line-with-curl/#12_HEAD_requests)?
+* LMFIT - somehow windows does not like the static library, so the dynamic is used

 # TODO: